Alfresco/docs-alfresco/content-accelerator/latest/admin/index.md

 * Record Position Data.
 This will automatically set the positional data on the document as metadata when the document is indexed.

 For each type you configure, you can set attributes on the document automatically once the user clicks the document and after the user is done indexing the document.
 Depending on how the user filled out the form (valid or invalid) you can automatically set different values.
-The most common example of this is to set the Index Status attribute to &quot;Indexing&quot; when initially clicked and then either to &quot;Done&quot; or &quot;New&quot; depending on if the user filled out the form completely or not.
+The most common example of this is to set the Index Status attribute to "Indexing" when initially clicked and then either to "Done" or "New" depending on if the user filled out the form completely or not.
 For each attribute you are setting you have the ability to configure whether or not to process that value, for instance there might be a certain attribute you only want to set if the form is valid and if the form is invalid you don't want anything to happen to it at all.
 A common example of this would be if a user successfully indexes a document (form is valid) you'd want to set the Indexed By attribute to that user, however if it was not indexed successfully (form is invalid) you don't want to set that attribute at all.

 There are a few special values you can set: